-- Show the child how to pour water from the pitcher into the glass: grasp pitcher by handle and side with both hands, place lip of pitcher over mouth of upturned glass and slowly fill to ¾ full, being very careful to not let the pitcher and the glass come into contact.
+- Show the child how to pour water from the pitcher into the glass: grasp the pitcher by handle and side with both hands, place the lip of the pitcher over the mouth of the upturned glass and slowly fill it to ¾ full, being very careful to not let the pitcher and the glass come into contact.
 Do this with clear, concise movement.
-Replace pitcher on tray.
+Replace the pitcher on a tray.

 - Place the glass of water on the table near the bench.

 - Show the child how to sit squarely on the bench or chair, feet on the floor.

 - Show how to grasp the glass with both hands and sip the water with attention.